Jaguars 53-man roster prediction: Preseason kickoff edition

 Defensive Line (10*, 35)

-Yannick Ngakoue, Malik Jackson, Marcell Dareus, Calais Campbell, Abry Jones, Taven Bryan, Dante Fowler, Lerentee McCray, Michael Bennett, Carroll Phillips
+Yannick Ngakoue, Malik Jackson, Marcell Dareus, Calais Campbell, Abry Jones, Taven Bryan, Dawuane Smoot, Lerentee McCray, Michael Bennett, Carroll Phillips, Dante Fowler (suspended list - doesn't count against roster total)

 Linebacker (5, 40)